Sammyjo20/laravel-veevalidate/README.md

 ### Using it with Fetch
 To use the error handler with Fetch, you will need to place the handleFetchError method inside of the then() block of the Fetch promise. **(You may use the handleError method but you will need to set the driver option to 'fetch').**

 The first parameter you must provide is the VeeValidate instance you would like to use.
 It's recommended to use the global directive ($validator).
 The second parameter is the response callback which Fetch provides.
-You may also provide a third a fouth parameter, third for custom field mapping and fourth for options.
-See "Custom field mapping" and "Options" for more information.

 ```javascript
 fetch(...)